nolanlawson/css-talk-2022/markdown.md

 ???

-Now most of the time, browsers have a lot of optimizations for invalidation.
-They try to avoid doing any unnecessary work.
+Browsers have a lot of invalidation optimizations.
+They try to avoid unnecessary work.

 You change a class, and they try to only check rules related to that class.
 You change one part of the DOM, and they try to only redo layout for that part of the DOM (although containment can help).

-Here is a partial list of some reading material on the kinds of optimizations browsers do for both style and layout.

 - [Invalidation sets (Chromium)](https://chromium.googlesource.com/chromium/src/+/HEAD/third_party/blink/renderer/core/css/style-invalidation.md)
 - [Rule Tree (Firefox)](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/)